bathant702/finch_hw_lab/birdcollector/README.md

 Don't forget to register your models on the admin site.
         admin.site.register(<database name)

+Step 10 of django-models has solid advice for coding CRUD

 when applying a new feature (like a new CRUD), here is the process that makes sense to you.
         - if CRUD needs a specific HTML, create that HTML for it.
         - create the path() in <main_app>/url.py